Simarjit1303/Simarjit1303-GDA_CAPSTONE_PROJECT_CYCLISTIC_BIKE_SHARE/README.md

 ### Summary of Business Task

-The goal of this case study is to identify how annual members and casual riders use Cyclistic bikes differently.
+This case study aims to identify how annual members and casual riders use Cyclistic bikes differently.

-This comparison along with other tasks will later be used by the marketing department for developing strategies aimed at converting casual riders into members
+The marketing department will later use this comparison along with other tasks for developing strategies aimed at converting casual riders into members

 ### Stakeholders:
 1. Primary stakeholders: The director of marketing and the Cyclistic executive team